 AirportParkingReservations: This airport parking app covers airport parking in the United States, Canada and United Kingdom – and also claims to offer discounts better than you can find on the web- just make sure you double check this.

-ParkSleepFly: This is a different kind of airport parking app as it only covers airport parking rates that are deeply discounted when you just stay one night at a local airport hotels.
+ParkSleepFly: This is a different kind of airport parking app as it only covers airport parking rates that are deeply discounted when you just stay one night at a local airport hotel.
 The great part of about these deals is that you only have to stay one night in the hotel, but you are allowed to leave your car at the hotel’s parking facilities until you return – and most of these hotels include free shuttle rids to and from the airport terminal.
 This is great deal when you are gone for a long period of time.
 Heck, even if you did not even spend the night, just paying for the one night’s stay could even save you a ton of cash, depending how long you are gone for.

 BestParking: This is an excellent app for U.S. travelers who want to find the cheapest and most convenient parking areas to keep their cars.
 The app reviews garages, parking lots, and even decodes street parking signs to help you save money.
 Before arriving you will know hours of operation, if there is a valet service, contact information, and acceptable payment methods.
 Plus, their newest version also has a “mobile coupons” feature for New York City.